Make an Appointment: [email protected] | (503) 512-9738

 Why don’t you take insurance?

 I operate as a private-pay practice.
-This allows therapy to remain private, predictable, and centered on your needs rather than insurance rules.
+This structure allows therapy to remain more direct and focused on what brings you in, rather than external administrative requirements.

 Not using insurance means: